uoft-lgcu/lgcu.ca/health.md

 [^HCSAfootnote]: This does not seem to apply to the HCSA, unused amounts of which expire on August 31st of the plan year.

-During the first few months of the new academic year (for GSU members, usually from September until early November), your CUPE top-up plan will be under blackout.
-CUPE members are only eligible for the top-up plan after they have reached a certain number of hours, and then it may take some time for Green Shield to receive and process the information about your plan status from U of T. This means that during this time, you won't be able to get reimbursed for expenses from the CUPE top-up plan (the GSU plan should still work), and claims will come back 'denied' if you send them in.
-Save your receipts, and submit the claims **after** the blackout period ends.
-Even if the GSU plan has already paid a portion of the expense, you can still get reimbursed for the amount that the top-up plan covers later.
+#### Which Providers are Covered?

+You can pick your own health care provider, they don't ahve to be registered with Green Shield or 'in-network'.
+However, Green Shield does put limits on what qualifications providers need to have in order for their services to be covered.
+This is mostly an issue with professional services (e.g. massage therapy, counselling); your provider might need to have a particular degree, certificate, or be a member of a professional organization for you to get reimbursed.

+If you're not sure if the provider you want to see will be covered by your plan, you can check the [GSU benefit booklet](http://www.studentcare.ca/RTEContent/Document/EN/Miscellaneous/UTGSU_benefit_booklet.pdf "UTGSU Health plan detailed benefits booklet"), or contact Green Shield directly through their [support centre](https://support.greenshield.ca/SupportCentre/GreenShield?culture=en-CA "Green Shield Canada online support centre, search for existing questions"), [online form](https://onlineservices.greenshield.ca/PlanMember/AccessMgmt/Public/AnonymousInquiry.aspx?lang=en-CA "Green Shield Canada 'contact us' online form") or at 1-888-711-1119.
+Remember to check both the GSU and CUPE plan requirements, as they're sometimes different.

 ### Studentcare Network

 Green Shield has agreements with healthcare providers in the city (and around the country) that will lower the cost of some services for plan members.
 You can look through the [complete list of in-network providers](https://www.studentcare.ca/RTEContent/Document/EN/Network_Listings/ON_3_Studentcare.pdf "Full list of health plan providers for all networks (pdf)"), or check details of the discounts and providers for each network on the [Studentcare website](https://www.studentcare.ca/rte/en/IHaveAPlan_UniversityofTorontoGraduateStudentsUnionUTGSU_Home "UTGSU Health plan main page, look in the right-hand column under 'Studentcare networks'") (on the right-hand side, under "Studentcare Networks"). **You do not have to use an in-network provider to get reimbursed**; your coverage applies equally to all qualified providers, being "in the network" just means a provider will offer discounts on some services to plan members.

-If you're not sure if the provider you want to see will be covered by your plan, you can check the [GSU benefit booklet](http://www.studentcare.ca/RTEContent/Document/EN/Miscellaneous/UTGSU_benefit_booklet.pdf "UTGSU Health plan detailed benefits booklet"), or contact Green Shield directly through their [support centre](https://support.greenshield.ca/SupportCentre/GreenShield?culture=en-CA "Green Shield Canada online support centre, search for existing questions"), [online form](https://onlineservices.greenshield.ca/PlanMember/AccessMgmt/Public/AnonymousInquiry.aspx?lang=en-CA "Green Shield Canada 'contact us' online form") or at 1-888-711-1119.
-This is primarily an issue with professional services (such as counselling), where providers must have certain qualifications in order to be covered by the plan.

 ## Using Your Benefits